npgsql/doc/conceptual/EFCore.PG/mapping/json.md

 Npgsql's support for `ToJson()` is fully aligned with the general EF support; see the [EF documentation for more information](https://learn.microsoft.com/ef/core/what-is-new/ef-core-7.0/whatsnew#json-columns).

-To get you started quickly, assume that we have the following Custmoer type, with a Details property that we want to map to a single JSON column in the database:
+To get you started quickly, assume that we have the following Customer type, with a Details property that we want to map to a single JSON column in the database:

 ```c#
 public class Customer